Draft of Book Preface and CHAPTER ONE:

 This current pandemic of COVID-19 points us to a possible future of pandemics in which states may opt for non-democratic and violent means of addressing their populations.
 To date (as of July 23, 2020) 14,971,036 cases of the corona virus have been reported to the World Health Organization; to date there are 618,017 reported deaths.
 This “COVID – 19 attack” has occurred alongside calls to stop state and systemic violence, as seen in the “Black Lives Matter” uprising and in its corollary, the Defund The Police (DTP) movement.
 These events are connected by the unethical and tyrannical state response to inequality and suffering, in the social world as well as in systems such as justice and health care.
 For example, many of the deaths in the U.S. are related to people with pre-existing conditions who, for poverty-related and policy-related reasons, have limited or no access to funded medical care.
 The injustices are “stacked up” on a series of earlier injustices.

 This chapter reflects the need for policies and conventions which align with the trans-national shared desire for states to approach its citizenry with generosity, love, caring and true security, globally.
 The author has been influenced and inspired by peace and justice-oriented social thinkers and theorists, such as Rabbi Abraham Joshua Heschel and Rabbi Michael Lerner who states that “the moment is now to do what is right, not what is realistic.”
 I must align myself with Oxford economist and political scientist G.D.H.
-Cole (1941) when (in his book Preface) he says, after being at war for two years with Germany and the Axis powers:
+Cole, when in his1941 book Europe, Russia and the Future, his book Preface indicates, after being at war for two years with Germany and the Axis powers, the following:

 Today, again, the world finds itself at a moment in time when we must act swiftly.
 We learn as we go and we know that learning involves making mistakes.
 However, we must act.
 We cannot wait until we have all the knowledge, that will be too late.
 Five months into the COVID-19 pandemic, we find ourselves in a situation where we must act, to control viral spread, to produce masks, vaccines and effective policies on physical distancing.
 Still, we do not know what the corona virus will do, but we must act the best that we can.